w3f/polkadot-wiki/docs/learn-scams.md

    having you send them tokens.
 5. Scams are absolutely rife in this space.
 It is easy and cheap to set a scam up, and hard to shut one down.
 Therefore, the onus is on the user to be as diligent as possible in avoiding them.
+6. If you can, try to always verify new information that you see with an official source, such as Polkadot Network's official blog or Web3 Foundation support.
+Often scammers will fake a website or a blog post, but if you check it against a secondary source the chances that you are being scammed are reduced.

 ### Some Common Types of Scams